destinyae/tabi/CONTRIBUTING.md

 All PRs require two Reviews before merge.
 When reviewing PRs, please use the following review explanations:

-1. `LGTM` without an explicit approval means that the changes look good, but you haven't pulled down the code, ran tests locally and thoroughly reviewed it.
+1. `LGTM` without explicit approval means that the changes look good, but you haven't pulled down the code, ran tests locally and thoroughly reviewed it.
 2. `Approval` through the GH UI means that you understand the code, documentation/spec is updated in the right places,